 Gasping for air as he got closer to blacking out, Lucas struggled to find a way to escape.
 When his time was about to run out, he realized he and his attacker were in-between the door and the L-shaped desk that covered more than half the size of the room.
 He kicked himself off the desk as hard as he could and catapulted himself and his attacker toward the door.

 Just as his hand reached the doorknob, the girl sprang back before Lucas could turn it.
 She grabbed hold of the extended limb by the forearm and secured it painfully while pulling Lucas down once more to the ground.
 Her shapely legs coiled around him again - this time they formed a triangle around his throat and clamped down with the presumed intention to choke him out.

 Lucas had a free arm, but it was of little to help as most of his strength had already left him.
 Sure, he knew he was able to fight for twenty-seven hours straight before, but that was thanks to having several day’s worth of rest and preparation before the Battle Royal.
 On the day itself, Lucas focused more on defense and attacked only when the opportunity presented itself.
-This time, he believed that his lack of rest after the grievous fighting, sprinting non-stop, climbing a steep road and barely having any time to catch a break before getting attacked all played a role in his exhaustion on such short notice.
+This time, he believed that his lack of rest after the grievous fighting, sprinting non-stop, climbing a steep road, and barely having any time to catch a break before getting attacked, all played a role in his exhaustion on such short notice.

 As she held on and continued to squeeze, the girl took an opportunity to satisfy a curiosity that came about ever since she first laid an eye on the boy.
 She reached out and lifted the thick and wavy hair bangs that were covering Lucas' eyes - only to recoil in surprise and accidentally release him from her hold after doing so.

 Out of reflex, she blurted in her foreign tongue but repeated her comment in English after the feeling of ignorance struck her.